RphWbr/visiannot/doc/source/customization.rst

 * First field of each signal configuration (directory where to find signal files),
 * Field ``annot_dir`` in the section ``General``.

 Thanks to the option ``-u``, it is possible to automate this process of configuration update.
-When running the command above, the function :func:`.updateDataAndAnnotationDirectory` is called before launching the GUIs.
+When running the command above, the function :func:`.update_data_and_annotations_directory` is called before launching the GUIs.
 It runs the following steps:

 * Load the configuration file as a dictionary,
 * Open a dialog window for selecting a recording folder (e.g. "*DATA/Subject02/Subject02_2021-01-03T01-00-00*"),